Sylke Tempel

 Sylke Tempel (30 May 1963 – 5 October 2017) was a German writer and journalist.
 At the time of her death, she had been the editor-in-chief of the foreign policy magazine Internationale Politik since 2008.

 Biography

 Tempel was born in Bayreuth, a town in the Free State of Bavaria.
-She studied history, political science and Jewish studies at Ludwig Maximilian University in Munich, prior to receiving a scholarship in New York between 1989 and 1991.
-She gained a PhD from Bundeswehr University Munich where she served as an assistant to Michael Wolffsohn.
+She studied history, political science and Jewish studies at LMU Munich, prior to receiving a scholarship in New York between 1989 and 1991.
+She gained a PhD from the University of the Bundeswehr Munich where she served as an assistant to Michael Wolffsohn.
 Beginning her journalistic career in 1993, she worked in Israel as a Middle East correspondent.
 While there, she covered a range of events such as the Oslo I Accord, the Intifada and the assassination of Israeli Prime Minister Yitzhak Rabin in 1995.
 In 2003, she was a recipient of the Quadriga award.